Networking

 Finding opportunities for collaboration is a great reason to engage in small business networking

 During the pandemic, restaurants saw fewer diners even once restrictions were limited.
 Teaming up with the local newspapers or courier service, though, made things like delivery possible.
-There may not have been enough delivery orders to hire staff, but teaming up meant more options for restaurants, and delivery drivers were able to work more hours.

 When small business leaders get together and collaborate it's incredible the problems they solve.